NEWS

 © GOOD Worldwide Inc. All Rights Reserved.

-Incredible video captures scientists' euphoria after spotting bird believed to be extinct for 140 years
+Video captures scientists' euphoria after spotting bird believed extinct for 140 years

 Locals were also excited and showed their commitment to the protection of the species.

-Incredible video captures scientists' euphoria after spotting bird believed to be extinct for 140 years
+Video captures scientists' euphoria after spotting bird believed extinct for 140 years

 Elderly, couple hiking and bird watching.
 (Representative cover image: Getty Images | Photo by PeopleImages

-From the mammoth to saber-toothed cats, extinct creatures have fascinated human beings for decades.
-But the very thought of an extinct species remerging after more than a century is mind-blowing.
-That's how a group of scientists felt when they spotted the black-naped pheasant pigeon, which was believed to be extinct for 140 years, after an expedition in Papua New Guinea.
-A video that captures these euphoric reactions of the scientists is now going viral on social media and was recently shared by u/rarepredator in Reddit’s r/interestingasfuck group.
+From mammoths to saber-toothed cats, extinct creatures have fascinated us for decades.
+But the idea of a supposedly extinct species reappearing after more than a century is nearly unimaginable.
+That’s exactly how a group of scientists felt during an expedition in Papua New Guinea, where they spotted the black-naped pheasant pigeon—a bird that was thought to be extinct for 140 years.
+Their elation, captured in a viral video, was shared on Reddit by u/rarepredator in the r/interestingasfuck group, where it’s generating buzz across social media.

 Two happy businessmen running and giving high five in nature.
 They are celebrating success and being carefree.
 (Representative Image Source: Getty Images | DJElicS)